peterdsharpe/pigeons/README.md

 Shoutout goes to our outlier, Yasmeen from Harvard, who simply replied "How many fit on a skewer?"
 (Some back-of-the-napkin math on average skewer length converted this to around 10 pigeons.)
 You live your best life, Yasmeen. :clap:

 ![dataviz](pigeons.svg)

+Data will be updated periodically.
+Feel free to contribute - open up an issue ticket and post your data, and I'll add it!